camsaul/toucan2/README.md

 The re-implementation is pretty close to being ready for alpha usage and I will update the README when I publish the first alpha release.

+In the mean time, browse the [Documentation](docs/), which are a work in progress.

 ## License

 Code, documentation, and artwork copyright © 2017-2022 [Cam Saul](https://camsaul.com).